The Palladium RPG Book 2: Old Ones: Publication history

 Palladium RPG Book II: Old Ones was written by Kevin Siembieda and was published by Palladium Books in 1984 as a 210-page book.

 Reception

+Lucya Szachnowski reviewed Old Ones Second Edition for Arcane magazine, rating it a 7 out of 10 overall, and stated that "Old Ones is a must if you run the Palladium Fantasy RPG but don't own the first edition supplements, and it's versatile enough to use with other fantasy systems.
+The main thing that lets the book down is its design.
+Although the illustrations are great, the maps are all rather bland.
+There is also no excuse for any second edition book having so many typos."

 In the December 1997 edition of Dragon (Issue 242), Rick Swan called the second edition of Old Ones "a terrific sourcebook".
 He noted that "The level of detail is staggering; a typical city entry pinpoints more than 100 different locations (temples, granaries, tax offices) and provides dozens of adventure hooks.
 It’s a grim, vividly evoked world that feels alive; you can smell the sweat at the Gladiator School, taste the elderberry wine at Splash Tavern, feel a pickpocket's blade in your back at the Charm Emporium."
 He gave the book an above-average rating of 5 out of 6, with the comment "True, Old Ones owes a heavy debt to H. P. Lovecraft, but it’s still a dazzler."